YIJIE702/digital-electronics-verilog-projects/README.md

 ---

 ## 🚀 How to Run
+1. Download the zip file.
-1. Open the project in a Verilog simulation tool (e.g., Quartus**).
+2. Extract & open it in a Verilog simulation tool (e.g., Quartus**).
-2. Compile and run the project.
+3. Compile and run the project.
-3. Observe:
+4. Observe:
    - "OFF" or "ON" on seven-segment displays.
    - LED status changes.
    - Buzzer activation upon intrusion.